atomist-attic/automation-client-samples-ts/README.md

 scope at https://github.com/settings/tokens.

-Once you obtained the token, make it available to the client by exporting it into a environment variable:
+Once you obtained the token, make it available to the client by exporting it into an environment variable:

 ```
 $ export GITHUB_TOKEN=<your token goes here>